NoticeBored sample materials

 Information risk and security glossary

-is a living document that gets expanded every month, defining more than 1,500 terms so far.
-Specialist
+is a living document that gets revised and expanded every month, defining more than 2,000 terms so

-terms in the definitions are hyperlinked to the corresponding definitions, making it easy to follow a train of thought and enjoy the learning
+far.
+Any specialist terms in the definitions are hyperlinked to their corresponding definitions, making it easy to follow a train of thought and

-process, much like browsing a thesaurus.
-[The glossary for the malware module was trimmed down to only cover malware terms: usually, we
+enjoy the learning process, much like browsing a thesaurus.
+[The glossary for the malware module was trimmed down to only cover malware

-provide the entire 250 page glossary with terms relevant to the monthly topic picked out in red.]
+terms: usually, we provide the entire 300-page glossary with terms relevant to the monthly topic picked out in red.]

 Stream B: security awareness materials for management